ember-learn/guides-source/guides/v3.4.0/object-model/classes-and-instances.md

 ### Accessing Object Properties

-When reading a property value of an object, you can in most cases use the common Javascript dot notation, e.g. `myObject.myProperty`.
+When reading a property value of an object, you can in most cases use the common JavaScript dot notation, e.g. `myObject.myProperty`.

 [Ember proxy objects][9] are the one big exception to this rule.
 If you're working with Ember proxy objects, including promise proxies for async relationships in Ember Data, you have to use Ember's [`get()`][7] accessor method to read values.